-Arriving at Warehouse K5, Technical Department, Military Region 2, we were told and praised by the officers and soldiers here about Captain QNCN Do Van Son, Statistics Officer, because for many years he has not only completed his professional tasks excellently but also had initiatives, technical improvements and won high prizes in sports and competitions at all levels.
+Arriving at Warehouse K5, Technical Department, Military Region 2, we were told and praised by the officers and soldiers here about Captain Do Van Son, Statistics Officer, because for many years he not only completed his professional tasks excellently but also had initiatives, technical improvements and won high prizes in sports and competitions at all levels.

 Born and raised in Au Lau commune, Yen Bai city, Yen Bai province, in February 2001, Do Van Son was called to join the 168th Brigade.
 After the new soldier training, Do Van Son was sent to study the Squad Leader class at the Military School of Military Region 2.
-After graduating and going to work, a year later he continued to study at the Motorcycle Technical College.
+After graduating and going to work, 1 year later he continued to study at the Motorcycle Technical Intermediate School.
 After graduating, he was transferred to the professional military regime and was transferred to work at his old unit.
 In October 2009, Do Van Son was transferred to Warehouse K5 as a warehouse keeper and has been attached to the warehouse ever since.
-In 2013, seeing Do Van Son working meticulously and carefully in every small detail, the unit commander assigned him to work as a statistical officer.
+In 2013, seeing Do Van Son working meticulously and carefully in every small detail, the unit commander assigned him to work as a statistics officer.

-Statistics officer - Captain QNCN Do Van Son introduced his initiative to the commander and teammates. |
+Statistics officer - Captain Do Van Son introduces his initiative to the commander and teammates. |

 Article and photos: DUY TUAN - THUY QUYNH